ralna/GALAHAD/doc/Python/qp.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there are three packages designed to find global optima, or at least good approximations to them.
+Currently there are eight packages designed to solve quadratic programming problems of various kinds.

 .. toctree::
    :maxdepth: 1